solana-foundation/solana-improvement-documents/proposals/0101-halve-rent.md

 ## Security Considerations

-What security implications/considerations come with implementing this feature?
-Are there any implementation-specific guidance or pitfalls?

 Unbounded account growth can exhaust physical resources of validators.
 Reducing rent can make it economically easier to create accounts.
 The amount that rent is *reduced* should be significantly lower than the amount the SOL